elastic/gsoc/readme.md

 #### Brief Explanation

-Packetbeat can be extended with additional protocols.
-Some of the most requested protocols can be found under [https://github.com/elastic/beats/issues?q=is%3Aopen+label%3APacketbeat+label%3Amodule](https://github.com/elastic/beats/issues?q=is%3Aopen+label%3APacketbeat+label%3Amodule).
+Packetbeat can be extended with additional protocols and there is a list with some of the [most requested protocols](https://github.com/elastic/beats/issues?q=is%3Aopen+label%3APacketbeat+label%3Amodule).
 Please provide a list of the protocols you want to add and why you have selected them.
 Pick a sensible number of protocols and give a rough overview of the features you want to implement.

 #### Expected Results